 Presence of shifting, loose, and too-wide gaps between the teeth

 When spaces open up between teeth or when your teeth start shifting position, bone loss from gum disease may be the underlying problem.
 Dentures may be needed to fill up these spaces.
 Also, shifting, loose teeth are early indicators of hidden gum disease, which may require extensive periodontal treatment or even extraction and eventually a denture.

 Having trouble eating hard foods

-Missing teeth, cracked teeth, and cavities may make it difficult to eat certain types of food.
+Missing teeth, cracked teeth, and cavities may make eating certain types of food difficult.
 Sensitivity to certain types of food or hot or cold water may also be an early sign of underlying gum disease.
 If you catch these early, you may be able to restore your teeth’s natural health.
 Otherwise, treatment may require a restorative dental procedure such as dentures.

 Presence of one or more missing teeth

 Sometimes, dentures are an aesthetically pleasing choice if you have one or more missing teeth or if you are self-conscious about smiling.
 Also, one or more missing teeth impose some pressure on the adjacent teeth.
 Dentures may be required as prosthetic support for the remaining teeth to prevent them from wearing down over time.